AndreasTraut/Visualization-of-Data-with-Python/README.md

 ### a) Aim of this repository

-In the data scienctist environment the visualization is as important as the analysis itself.
+In the data scientist environment the visualization is as important as the analysis itself.
 In this repository I worked on different datasets with the aim to visualize the data.
 I used python and libraries like e.g matplotlib (https://matplotlib.org/) or seaborn (https://seaborn.pydata.org/), which are available for free.
 If you want to use this part you are required to install these libraries.
 Each of the datasets, which I worked on, contains different topics of necessary preliminary work before I could visualize them, e.g. converting dates or numbers, adding/extracting information and so on.
 I will show you how this can be done.

 In a next step I will show you how to build and share "data apps".
 Data Scientist often forget, that all models, visualizations, which they have built, need to be used by someone, who is probably not as skilled in all these technical requirements.
 Such "data apps" are helpful to make the data accessible very quickly for everyone on all devices (also mobile phones).